kenderb/RESTAURANT-PAGE-JS/README.md

 # Restaurant Landing page

-> I base this Project on the practice for DOM manipulation with JavaScript and Webpack.
+> I base this project on the practice for DOM manipulation with JavaScript and Webpack.
 This project is A landing page for a restaurant where you can visit and see the menu that is available on the restaurant, also you can see a map where the restaurant is located.

 ## Built With